Presenter Pamela Ballantine breaks shock news that she has had breast cancer

-Pamela Ballantine: UTV television presenter urges supporters not to treat her differently after shock cancer announcement
+Pamela Ballantine breast cancer: UTV television presenter urges people not to miss health screenings after mammogram flagged up her breast cancer

-The popular media personality broke the news to her fans today about her battle.
-But she was also able to say that her treatment this year has been successful.
+The popular media personality broke the news to her fans today, having been diagnosed seven months ago.
+However she was also able to say that her treatment has been successful.

-Even though she has been on TV for almost 40 years, she is quite private, so has not opened up on the matter until now, she said.
+The presenter described the news as being a huge shock because she had not been aware of any lumps or symptoms.
+It started with a routine mammogram, after which she was called back for an ultrasound and needle biopsy.

 Speaking to the Belfast Telegraph, she detailed the difficulties she suffered enduring chemotherapy.